futminna-dev-circle/FDC-website/content/faq/index.md

 ### Organizing communities

-Futminna DevCircle is the brain child of a select group of an over-vitaminated founders/administrators.
+Futminna DevCircle is the brain child of a select group of an over-vitaminated founders/administrators solidly backed by our ever-present staff advisors.
-You will find the admin team list at [Team](/team).
+You will find the team list at [Team](/team).

 ## Conference